 That quintessential Thai image of a brightly painted longtail boat moored in turquoise water?
 It’s likely to have been taken from one of Krabi’s trademark karst islands.
 The province stretches along Thailand’s southeast coast, graduating from a thick jungle interior to blonde beaches that taper gently into bathwater-warm water.
 More than 150 limestone islands disperse out into the Andaman Sea, topped with frothy clumps of jungle and fringed with mangroves.

 Things to see and do in Krabi

 Krabi Town and surrounding hills

-Krabi Town rests on the banks of the Krabi River and, despite its collection of cafes, trinket stalls and hotels, has managed to retain its ambience as a traditional fishing port.
-With its own airport, the town acts as a transport hub, supplying boat trips, snorkeling tours and diving expeditions.
+Krabi Town rests on the banks of the Krabi River and, despite its collection of cafés, trinket stalls and hotels, has managed to retain its ambience as a traditional fishing port.
+With its own airport, the town acts as a transport hub, supplying boat trips, snorkelling tours and diving expeditions.
 Overlooking the town is Khao Khanap Nam, a pair of hills that rear above the water like two sharks.

 Most of Krabi’s hills and islands are honeycombed with caves and tunnels, many of which are decorated with paintings.
 Most of the sites you can visit are painted with red-and-black stick figures, crocodiles and lobsters.
 Reliably dated back to Neolithic times, they show how these communities documented their daily lives.
 Other caves have more elaborate artwork depicting Chinese sailing ships and longtail boats, which are considered a few hundred years old.